techidaily/site-win11/source/_posts/reviving-windows-discords-inadequate-search-mechanism.md

 ## 3\.
 Disable Your VPN or Proxy

  If you are using any VPN or proxy, you may often run into Discord-related issues.
-For example, the[Discord messages fail to load](https://www.makeuseof.com/windows-discord-messages-failed-to-load/) issue can occur due to a VPN or proxy.
+For example, the [Discord messages fail to load](https://www.makeuseof.com/windows-discord-messages-failed-to-load/) issue can occur due to a VPN or proxy.

  You need to ensure that any VPN or proxy you currently use does not interfere with Discord's functionality.
 We recommend disabling your VPN or proxy once for a quick check.